Dev1an/ImageExtractor/README.md

 # ImageExtractor

-A pure swift library to extract images from PDFs on macOS.
+A pure swift library to extract images from PDFs on macOS and iOS.

-Only uses macOS system libraries (Quartz) and no other third party dependencies.
+Only uses system libraries (PDFKit) and no other third party dependencies.

 ## Swift usage